-The unaudited Statement of Accounts was issued by the Chief Finance Officer on 27 June 2019.
+The unaudited Statement of Accounts was issued by the Chief Finance Officer on 27 June 2019 and the audited Statement of Accounts were authorised for issue on 26 September 2019.
 Events taking place after this date are not reflected in the financial statements or notes.
 There have been no material events since the date of the Net Asset Statement which have required the figures in the financial statements and notes to be adjusted.